 Up to this point we have been using object references to refer to objects, emphasizing the difference between an object itself and what we call it.
 Actually, each object does have a unique name that can be used anywhere a reference to the object is used.
-But these unique names are primarily intended for use by the library routines that construct NEURON's graphical interface, and while it may occasionally be useful for diagnostic or didactic purposes, it should never be used in ordinary programming.
+However, these unique names are primarily intended for use by the library routines that construct NEURON's graphical interface.
+While it may occasionally be useful to employ these unique names in user-written code (e.g. for diagnostic or didactic purposes), this should never be done in ordinary programming.
 Object names are not guaranteed to be the same between different sessions of NEURON unless the sequence of creation and destruction of objects of the same type is identical.
-The object name is defined as classname[index] where the "index" is automatically incremented every time a new instance of that class is created.
+This is because the object name is defined as classname[index], where the "index" is automatically incremented every time a new instance of that class is created.
 Index numbers are not reused after objects are deleted except when there are no existing objects of that type; then the index starts over again at 0.

 The reason why unique object names are allowed at all is because some objects, such as the PointProcessManager, should be destroyed when their window is dismissed.
-This could not happen if the interpreter had an objref to that object, since objects are destroyed only when the reference count goes to 0.
-Thus the idiom is to cause the VBox window itself to increment the reference count for the object (and decrement it when the window is dismissed, using the VBox's ref() or dismiss\action() method).
+This could not happen if the interpreter had an objref to that object, since an object is destroyed only when its reference count goes to 0.
+Thus the idiom is to cause the VBox window itself to increment the reference count for the object (and decrement it when the window is dismissed, using the VBox's ref() or dismiss_action() method).
 Now the hoc objref that holds the reference can safely discard it, and the object will not be immediately destroyed.
 But the consequence is that there is now no way to get to the object (or the objects it created) from the interpreter except to use the object name, e.g. there is no other way to graph one of the point process variables in the PointProcessManager.